toml-lang/toml/toml.md

 str = ''''That,' she said, 'is still pointless.''''
 ```

-Control characters other than tab are not permitted in a literal string.
-Thus,
+As in all strings, most control characters are not permitted even in a literal
+string or multi-line literal string.
+Thus, these literal strings are not suited
-for binary data, it is recommended that you use Base64 or another suitable ASCII
+for representing blobs of binary data.
+It is recommended that you use Base64 or
-or UTF-8 encoding.
-The handling of that encoding will be application-specific.
+another suitable ASCII or UTF-8 encoding.
+The handling of that encoding will be
+application-specific.

 Integer
 -------